jneo8/juju-guides/tutorial-operator-charm/deployment-part3-sentinel.md

     state "Is current master and admin password available?" as if_peer_databag_available

     [*] --> register_charm

+    note right of register_charm
+    Register a operator class to sentinel container end note

     register_charm --> _sentinel_pebble_ready
     _sentinel_pebble_ready --> _update_layer
     _update_layer --> if_can_conn_to_container